Nicotine patches, gum and lozenges

 - You have had a heart attack, stroke or severe angina in the last two weeks.

 You can order subsidised nicotine patches, gum and lozenges online when you register.
 We’ll send you a Quitcard to take to redeem at your local pharmacy.

-An 8 week supply of one of these products costs around $5.
+A 4 week supply of one of these products costs around $5 with the option of a free repeat.
 Without the subsidy an 8 week supply of these products could cost you over $200.